It's been a while since we checked in here, so here's what's going on with the Baseline theme.

 Other problems I've noticed

-isn't very distinguishable from normal text (issue on GitHub).This is a list of things that I want to try out on the new baseline theme.
+like this isn't very distinguishable from normal text (issue on GitHub).This is a list of things that I want to try out on the new baseline theme.

 Here are five great MLB first basemen and what made each of them especially interesting: